twinearthapp/twinearth/README.md

 # twinearth

-Sanctum TwinEarth - where the digital sanctifies the real.
+# 🌍 TwinEarth Sanctum — Where the Digital Sanctifies the Real.
 On Solana.
-# 🌍 TwinEarth Sanctum — Where the Digital Sanctifies the Real

 > “You are not a guest here.
 You are a part of the planet.”